- No products in the cart.

 5) We also offer a reward of Rs.
 10,000 on each bottle if any adulteration is found.
 We are that confident! and this will bond us even more to maintain the purity of our honey.

-To know authentic information about honey testing, please go through our video ”HOW TO CHECK PURITY OF HONEY”.
+To know authentic information about honey testing or to test pure honey, please go through our video ”HOW TO CHECK PURITY OF HONEY”.

-BHARAT HONEY sells following authentic varieties of Natural Honey.
+BHARAT HONEY sells the following authentic varieties of Natural Honey.
 Following are the latest Prices.

 Sidr honey 900/- per kg

-You can buy Bharat Honey (which is 100% Natural & raw honey) from bharathoney.com or amazon.in
+You can buy Bharat Honey (which is 100% Natural & raw honey) from bharathoney.com or amazon.in.
+Check the coupon codes before you proceed to check out.

 As a matter of fact, Bharat Honey doesn’t have an expiry date.